Online Law and Government Programs

 How You Will Benefit

-- Online courses are available throughout the year—pick a subject that fits your passion and your schedule.
+• Courses are available throughout the year—pick subjects that fit your passion and your schedule.

-- Experience what it’s like to take a course designed by Georgetown University faculty while you’re still in high school.
+• Experience what it’s like to take courses designed by Georgetown University faculty while you’re still in high school.

 Three Learning Advantages Designed for You